shenqjye93/fitness-tracker/README.md

 **Future Improvements:** Here are a bucketlist of updates that I plan to implement:

 - [ ] Allowing users to save their favourite exercises or workouts
+- [ ] Add a personal touch to the UI by adding "Welcome back 'user'"
 - [ ] Improving dashboard visualization
 - [ ] Improving responsiveness of my dashboard to allow access in various views

 ## Conclusion

-- [ ] **Final Thoughts:** I hope that this journey into software development would be a great one.
+**Final Thoughts:** I hope that this journey into software development would be a great one.
 To be very honest, I am terrified but at the same time incredibly excited about growing my passion in innovating and building tools/ applications.